qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - requesting verification code to finish setup
 - requesting verification code to finish the setup
 - requesting verification code to finish setup for price alert
-- i am requesting a verification code to finish the setup of price tbsp thank you
+- i am requesting a verification code to finish the setup of price alert
 - please send me verification code to finish my setup
 - may i have the verification code to finish my setup
 - hello i'm requesting a verification code to finish the price alert setup
 - would it be possible to get a verification code
-- hello requesting verification code for this tbsp
+- hello requesting verification code for this
-- i'm requesting the verification code to set up price tbsp thanks
+- i'm requesting the verification code to set up price alert thanks
 - is requesting a verification code
-- tbsp can you please provide me with the verification code
+- can you please provide me with the verification code
 - requesting verification code for email address yahoo com
 - hello could i please have my verification code
-- i need verification code for forwarding tbsp bedel
 - please provide my verification code
 - requesting price alert verification code
 - i id like to request my verification code please
 - verification code michael
 - request for verification code for price alert
-- verification code request tbsp sent from mail for windows of tbsp
 - please send me my verification code thank you

 ## intent:add_firefox_browser